openwisp/django-freeradius/docs/source/general/freeradius.rst

-For existing Freeradius deployments or in cases where it is preferred to utilize Freeradius' *radcheck* table for storing user credentials it is possible to utilize `rlm_sql <https://wiki.freeradius.org/modules/Rlm_sql>`_ instead of `rlm_rest <https://networkradius.com/doc/current/raddb/mods-available/rest.html>`_ for authorization.
+For existing Freeradius deployments or in cases where it is preferred to utilize Freeradius' *radcheck* table for storing user credentials it is possible to utilize `rlm_sql <https://wiki.freeradius.org/modules/Rlm_sql>`_ in parallel with (or instead of) `rlm_rest <https://networkradius.com/doc/current/raddb/mods-available/rest.html>`_ for authorization.

 .. note::
     Bypassing the Django-Freeradius' REST API for authorization means you will have to manually create